cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 7.6.3 (2020-03-02) =
+* Fixed a conflict between the Yoast SEO WooCommerce plugin and our plugin with regards to the AggregateRating JSON-LD

+= 7.6.2 (2020-03-02) =
+* Fixed a minor WPML currency switcher issue

+= 7.6.1 (2020-03-01) =
+* Added product days back created attribute.
+You can now create filters which enable you to only have the latest products in your feed.

+= 7.6.0 (2020-03-01) =
+* Added product creation date attribute

 = 7.5.9 (2020-02-29) =
 * Added priceSpecification type to the JSON-LD structured data